asvitkine/macports-wine/README.md

 This enables the `i386` & `x86_64` architectures thus enabling the `+universal` flag\
 Next place a copy of the `MacOSX10.13.sdk` into `/Library/Developer/CommandLineTools/SDKs/` \
 Alternatively run `port install MacOSX10.13.sdk`

+Otherwise, you may get an error like `dependency MoltenVK does not build for the required arch` during installation of wine.

 ## macOS Catalina or later;
 `wine-stable`, `wine-devel` & `wine-staging` will only provide wine used for 32 & 64Bit Windows binaires.